-Although we aim to be open to different genres, we're mainly interested in music with direct or implicit connections to cultural traditions and heritage, as well as environmentally-engaged artists working with soundscape field recordings or sound art.
-Making Tracks is particularly interested in collaboratively-minded music professionals who double up as community organisers, environmentalists, ethnomusicologists, writers, storytellers and more.
+We are open to different genres, but specifically interested in music with direct or implicit connections to cultural traditions and heritage, as well as environmentally-engaged artists working with soundscape field recordings or sound art.
+Open to musicians based in the UK and around the world, Making Tracks is particularly interested in collaboratively-minded music professionals who double up as community organisers, environmentalists, ethnomusicologists, writers, storytellers and more.

-Widening access to diverse global music throughout the UK
+Widening access to diverse music throughout the UK

 Building the careers of young music professionals

 Making Tracks contributes to the professional development of exceptional young music professionals.
 Through the professional development offered during our opening residency and the project more generally, Making Tracks Fellows are introduced to a wide range of industry professionals and enter into a growing network of adventurous musicians and change-makers around the globe.

 Environmental responsibility will always underpin everything we do - as we believe it should for the Arts in general.
 We are taking numerous steps within our operations to reduce our impact.
 These actions, such as drastically reducing the number of flights taken by musicians involved in the project, resulted in a 60% decrease in transport-related emissions in 2019, compared to the previous season.
 In 2022 we will be expanding our focus on train travel for selected artists.